Link building is a double-edged sword.

 The sum total of these backlinks, as they exist today, is your backlink profile (linkgraph or, simply, link profile).

-A backlink audit or link profile analysis, then, is the art of studying and evaluating your (or your competitors’) link profile.
+A backlink audit, then, is the art of studying and evaluating your (or your competitors’) link profile.

 There are many ways to use this in your favor; for example, you can use it to track how far your reach has grown over a period of time, including how many new publishers you’ve been featured on.